-- Title IX Coordinator Bindu K. Jayne, 504 Fieldhouse Lane, 610-690-3720, bjayne1@swarthmore.edu - Deputy Title IX Coordinator for Faculty, Peter Baumann, Provost's Office, 610-328-8433, Papazian 216, pbauman1@swarthmore.edu - Deputy Title IX Coordinator for Staff, Paula MacDonald, 101 South Chester Rd., 610-690-5667, pmacdon1@swarthmore.edu - Interim Deputy Title IX Coordinator for Students, Rachel Head, Office of Student Affairs, Parrish Hall LL76, 610-328-8362, rhead1@swarthmore.edu - Interim Deputy Title IX Coordinator for Physical Education and Athletics, Marie Mancini, 610-328-8223, mmancin1@swarthmore.edu, Fieldhouse Lane Dorm - Division of Student Affairs.
+- Title IX Coordinator, Bindu Jayne, Title IX Office, 610-690-3720, 504 Fieldhouse Lane, bjayne1@swarthmore.edu - Associate Director of Title IX and Deputy Title IX Coordinator, Chelsey Eiel, Title IX Office, 610-957-6409, 504 Fieldhouse Lane, ceiel1@swarthmore.edu - Deputy Title IX Coordinator for Faculty, Peter Baumann, Provost's Office, 610-328-8433, Papazian 216, pbauman1@swarthmore.edu

+- Deputy Title IX Coordinator for Staff, Paula MacDonald, Human Resources, 610-690-5667, 101 S. Chester Road, pmacdon1@swarthmore.edu - Interim Deputy Title IX Coordinator for Students, Rachel Head, Office of Student Affairs, 610-328-8362, Parrish Hall LL76, rhead1@swarthmore.edu - Deputy Title IX Coordinator for Physical Education and Athletics, Valerie Gomez, Athletics Front Office, 610-328-8222, Fieldhouse 161B, vgomez1@swarthmore.edu - Division of Student Affairs.
 The Swarthmore College division of student affairs oversees the academic support, residential, and social resources available to students at the College.
 Students are encouraged to reach out to the staff of the division for academic affairs and support, and disability services.
 A student's dean can help them access all resources in the division of student affairs. - Department of Public Safety.
 Public safety officers are available 24/7/365 to respond to emergency/crisis incidents as well as non-emergency reports.
 Public safety staff can assist with medical escorts, connecting students to CAPS after hours, the on-call division of student affairs staff, or an on-call nurse.
 They can provide assistance with contacting Swarthmore Police Department to make a report to law enforcement or obtain a Protection from Abuse order.
 The Ben West House can provide a safe space that is always open and staffed 24 hours a day. - In case of emergency: call x8333 or 610-328-8333 (off campus). - For general business: call x8281 or 610-328-8281 (off campus).